-Other examples include machine learning at ingestion - scanning photo, video, and audio content to pull relevant metadata into the DAM.
+Machine learning at ingestion scans photo, video, and audio content to pull relevant metadata into the DAM.
 Your DAM can recognize and tag specific brands, individuals, topics, or complex concepts.
 Or embed subtitles or translation in 30+ languages, making any audio searchable in the DAM.
 Al features enhance discoverability and reduce the grunt work your teams have to do for every asset.